 When I left my fashion design career in 2002 to start my style consulting business I said that I believed, one day, hiring a stylist would be a commonplace and as normal as hiring a trainer at the gym or going to a nail salon.
-Remember, long ago, only people with money hired trainers and there wasn’t several nail salons in your town?
+Remember, long ago, only people with money hired trainers and there weren’t several nail salons in your town?
 Nowadays, especially with technology and phone apps, everyone can get a trainer to some degree and it’s not only the rich and famous who can access a trainer at the gym.
 And with cheap manicures, what was a luxury long ago, now is accessible to everyone.
 In fact, can you not imagine getting a manicure regularly?

 In addition, becoming a stylist has become one of the most sought after professions in the fashion industry.
-Everyone wants to call themselves a stylist and, because anyone can wake up tomorrow and just call themselves one, they can.
+Everyone wants to call themselves a stylist and because anyone can wake up tomorrow and just call themselves one, they can.
 In fact, a client of mine recently said to me, “Do you know how many people are dying to do what you do for a living?”
-However, because of the fact that anyone give themselves the self-appointed title of ‘Stylist’ without any credentials, skills or education, I can only imagine how confusing this must be for the consumer who is on the search to hire one.
+However, because of the fact that anyone gives themselves the self-appointed title of ‘Stylist’ without any credentials, skills, or education, I can only imagine how confusing this must be for the consumer who is on the search to hire one.
 If you have been looking to hire a fashion stylist, here are some tips and advice on how to make sure you’re hiring one who can actually do right by you.

 Stylist is a name we go by, but we also go by many more

 I have been called so many things.
-I’ve been called an image consultant, style consultant, personal shopper and stylist.
+I’ve been called an image consultant, style consultant, personal shopper, and stylist.
 I don’t bother correcting anyone when they call me any of these names because there really isn’t a proper term to describe what many of us in the profession do.
 However, there are some subtle distinctions you on which you should be clear.
 While I for one could call myself all of the above, typically, image consultant is a very broad profession.
 People with very public careers, like politicians and celebrities, hire image consultants who work with a team to help shape the public image of these folks, especially when something goes terribly wrong.
-Additionally, many image consultants are trained and qualified in the area of etiquette, public speaking, media training and other areas of visual communication.
+Additionally, many image consultants are trained and qualified in the area of etiquette, public speaking, media training, and other areas of visual communication.
 However, not all image consultants specialize or are required to have training in any of these areas.
 Image consultant is a broad term that can have many different meanings.

 Personal shoppers are not stylists, typically.
 Personal shoppers usually focus solely on the shopping aspect of a client’s needs.
-They usually don’t do at-home appointments, closet edits or anything beyond helping a client shop.
+They usually don’t do at-home appointments, closet edits, or anything beyond helping a client shop.
 This is only a fraction of what a stylist can do for you.
 Personal shoppers can either work for a store or independently.
 They also can be hired for things beyond fashion, like shopping for gifts and other non-fashion items.
 I knew a personal shopper who was hired by a corporation to handle all the gift buying for clients and employees during the holidays.

 Stylist is also a tricky term, as there are many different types.
-There are editorial stylists, celebrity stylists and personal stylists.
+There are editorial stylists, celebrity stylists, and personal stylists.
 Be clear on which type of stylist the person is before you want to hire them.
 I’m a personal stylist, meaning that I am not a celebrity stylist (though some of my clients are very public and well known in their professions) and I don’t do any type of red carpet styling.
 I’m also not an editorial stylist.
 Editorial stylists are stylists who work with magazines, with photographers or to help sell a product.
 Editorial stylists often create beautiful imagery with their talents, however, they are usually not as adept with real-life, day to day styling that sells the person, not the product.
-Some stylists do wear many hats and will do editorial styling, some celebrity styling and personal styling, but I am usually a bit wary of these types of stylists.
+Some stylists do wear many hats and will do editorial styling, some celebrity styling, and personal styling, but I am usually a bit wary of these types of stylists.
 If I was looking to hire a stylist I’d want one who is more of a master in their one area and who stayed in their own lane.
-Don’t be wooed by someone who is celebrity stylist just because they have gotten stars ready for the red carpet.
+Don’t be wooed by someone who is a celebrity stylist just because they have gotten stars ready for the red carpet.
 There is a good chance they don’t have the same skill set for your needs.

 Of course, there a plenty of other names that I’ve heard, including fashion consultant, wardrobe consultant, plus many more.